LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 ```

 Because comma is just an alias for quote.
 You can use them interchangeably.
 But using symbols is
 faster to type.
-If you quote quasi quote expression you will also get symbols expanded:
+If you quote quasi quote expression, you will also get symbols expanded:

 ```scheme
 '`(1 2 3 ,(+ 1 2) ,@(list 4 5))